LA PALMA: HIKING LA ISLA BONITA. FROM CRATERS TO CLOUD FOREST

 TOUR STRUCTURE

-The tour company reserves the right to make changes to the structure of the tour program in advance of the tour start date, where it considers it necessary to do so & will consult with the clients in advance.
-The circumstances where changes may be required may include weather conditions, flight/airport connection changes, cost increases of hotels, transport, guides or such other events that are material to the company not incurring a financial loss.
+The tour company reserves the right to make changes to the tour program's structure in advance of the tour start date, where it considers it necessary, and will consult with the clients in advance.
+The circumstances in which changes may be required may include weather conditions, flight/airport connection changes, increases in hotel or transport costs, or other events that are material to the company and do not result in a financial loss.

 DEPOSIT